 However, a mix of symptoms and signals lets them know when the moment is near.
 These warning indicators won’t manifest at once, and some might never do.
 The body uses all of the symptoms as a means of getting ready for the end of life.

+A common hospice misconception is what staff directs and controls.
 The hospice staff do not impose any unnecessary interventions that the individual (or family) does not wish, nor do they decide how you should use their services.
 It is not a pervasive advantage.

 Hospice care keeps patients comfortable by controlling their pain and other symptoms, such as shortness of breath or agitation.
 Hospice does not hasten death or aid in patients’ passing.
 In reality, when patients decide to undergo hospice care, doctors occasionally discover that they survive longer than anticipated.
 Making sure the patient is free of the signs of their terminal disease is the goal of hospice care.